I know what you are going to say:

 Fear not, Porg-Man!
 Those courageous corporate crusaders for the truth were there to restore your faith in the (box office) power of Star Wars.
-They were there to put you back on schedule!
-A schedule that required multiple viewings of this movie!

 He said he did it because of hatred of women.
 And fear of gay people.
 Seriously.

 Besides, look at those CinemaScore ratings from real people who definitely saw the movie — they loved it, an “A” CinemaScore!
 More truth from the truth-tellers!

 Suddenly movie blogs and even The Washington Post were doing deep-dive data analysis on Rotten Tomato Audience Scores in an attempt to prove that people weren’t revolting against The Last Jedi, they really loved it and Here Are 10 Reasons Why!

 Because never mind that no one in the media really ever took the time to understand or explain how the Audience Score is calculated.
 Why ruin days’ worth of clicks by doing your actual fucking job?